openmrs/openmrs-esm-devtools/README.md

 `importMapOverrides.addOverride('@openmrs/devtools','https://localhost:<PORT>/devtools.js');`

-2. **Remote OpenMRS instance running behind HTTPS** This setup involves generating a root certificate locally as described in this [gist](https://gist.github.com/blittle/a9c74f43a5cec05cd6797b51f2f1b52d) and getting the remote instance to trust the generated certificate.
-After creating the root certificate as described in the gist above, you'll have two files: *key.pem* and *public.pem*
+2. **Remote OpenMRS instance running behind HTTPS**

-If your browser doesn't trust the certificate, add an exception to allow invalid certificates for resources loaded from localhost.
+For this setup, it is required to add an exception to allow invalid certificates for resources loaded from localhost.
+For Chrome browsers, make sure to enable the flag `chrome://flags/#allow-insecure-localhost`.

-The next step is to create a bash [alias](https://davidwalsh.name/alias-bash) in order to start the webpack-dev-server with https.
-Add this line to your .bashrc:
-`alias npm-start-https='npm start -- --https --key=<PATH_TO_key.pem> --cert=<PATH_TO_cert.pem> --port`

-Then run:
-`source ~/.bashrc`

 And finally use the new alias:
-`npm-start-https <PORT>`
+`npm run start-https -- --port <PORT>`